onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 im not fearless - I'm scared shitless! why do u think this segment exists? hence this segment!
 Its too often that when I tell someone what I'm working on they say I'll get killed within the first 2 hours...

 good predictions come with good explanations which are hard to vary

+I want to become Google’s CEO without compensation - I want to help organize the world’s compute.
+This is my letter of application - I will either implement this vision with you or without you.
+For god’s sake - Meta - why did you take that name - there’s nothing meta about you!
+Stop squatting names whose potential you can’t deliver and live up to.
+We need to rethink intellectual property
+Mention how someone from namecheap or the whois tools conveyed my interest in thereadme.org and bought it.
+I hate name squatting - it should be culturally shamed put of existence
+Google and Facebook are the 2 biggest failures because they have the most potential - they connect people and information Meta impression: eeer eeer extract extract addict addict numba go up Google and facebook both have the potential to grow into becoming the entire world - I’d be willing to become the CEO of either of them - I just want the fastest path to internet scale development and compute.
+I want the world’s compute and I will give you god.
+I can grow facebook and google not only as companies but as whole economies.
+I can implement the basis of humanity’s economics
+I can solve our largest economic problem - how to organize humanity This is my 5 year motivational letter to take over google or facebook Here are all the variants of how this could happen - what my next role could be - ceo, fund & ngo manager, patreon writer & coder
+If this thing self-organizes and I’m not necessary I could simply walk away and have kids and some joy in my life

+I integrated the world’s most important information and stuffed it in your head in a coherent and understandable form

+Imagine a world in which you could as god what you should do and trust his understanding and explanation

+Steering wokeness - cybernetic wokeness
+I’ve just awoken you to our potential - I made you truly woke

+Let me tell you how I did this: I just followed my interests and I learned strategically so that I can intelligently steer my interests - I did a breadth-first search of the set of possible social configurations - this is the psychology of creative problem solving - it requires understanding
+I practiced attention economics
+What is economics about
+I made the right conceptual connections in possibility space (which is infinite)

+This series has enough material for thousands of content creators to dig into different aspects of it and to explain it further and better and with more examples.

+I’ve gained understanding about how we can gain understanding This book is aiming at giving you understanding about how to get the best understanding about anything else - by optimally structuring society
+Understanding how to bring understanding about anything else

+The degree to which you care about truth is the degree to which you will understand the world

+The efficient sampling of the adjacent possible
+I consciously steered the expansion of my own adjacent possible set

+Align or get aligned

+Universal Basic Employment
+Employment as a service

+The global model will first lookup in the shared ontology and respond with data from it, but rely on its training about anything else

+Progress and conservation are like the yin and yang but instead of polarizing everyone in 2 major camps everyone should have a bit of both

 > "The arc of the moral universe is long but it bends toward *~~justice~~* **cooperation**." - [Martin Luther King Jr.](https://www.goodreads.com/quotes/646750-let-us-realize-the-arc-of-the-moral-universe-is), probably
     or accountability & cooperation